BreezyInterwebs/TF2-Console-Parser/README.md

 #### Other Information

 The longest file included in this repo is approximately 228,000 lines.
 The unabridged console log is close to 5.5 million lines.
-This is ~350 mB in size, and so could not be included in Github.
+This is ~350 mB in size, and so could not be included in Github.<br>
 The communities being frequented during this time period included in the log (mid 2020) is The Brew Crew, a Versus Saxton Hale community which is now defunct.
-Therefore, there may be a concentration of specific terms that may not be representative of the overall TF2 community.
+Therefore, there may be a concentration of specific terms that may not be representative of the overall TF2 community.<br>
 The efficiency of this code is quite slow, especially when dealing with the full console log initially.
 In my full log, <10% of the lines in the file are actually chat messages.
 This means over 90% of the lines are garbage error lines.